victoryang1/DAT-BOS-16/lessons/lesson-12/readme.md

 A _decision tree_ contains a question at every node.
 Depending on the answer to that question, we will proceed down the left or right branch of the tree and ask another question.
 Once we don't have any more questions at the _leaf_ nodes, we make a prediction.

 It's important to note the next question we ask is always dependent on the last.
 We'll see how this sets decision trees apart from previous models.
 For example, suppose we want to predict if an article is a news article.
 We may start by asking: does it mention a President?

 - If it does, it must be a news article
 - If not, let's ask another question - does the article contain other political figures?
 - If not, does the article contain references to political topics?
 - Etc

-> **Check**: Using our dataset from earlier, try to predict whether a given article is evergreen.
+**Check**: Using our dataset from earlier, try to predict whether a given article is evergreen.

 #### Comparison to previous models
 Decision trees have an advantage over logistic regression by being _non-linear_.
 A _linear_ model is one in which a change in an input variable has a constant change on the output variable.

 An example of this difference is the relationship between years of education and salary.
 We know that as education increases, salary should as well.
 A linear model would say this effect is constant.
 As your years of education goes from 10 to 15 years or 15 to 20 years, the corresponding increase in salary would be about the same.
 A _non-linear_ model allows us to change the effect depending on the input.
-For instance, with a non-linear model you could show how the relationship of education to salary changes dramatically from 0-15 years, but neglibly from years 15-20.
+For instance, with a non-linear model you could show how the relationship of education to salary changes dramatically from 0-15 years, but negligibly from years 15-20.

 Additionally, trees automatically contain interactions of features.
 Since each question is dependent on the last, the features are naturally interacting.

-> **Check**: Why do decision trees have an advantage over logistic regression?
+**Check**: Why do decision trees have an advantage over logistic regression?

 #### Training a Decision Tree Model
 Training a decision tree is about deciding on the best set of questions to ask.
 A good question will be one that best segregates the positive group from the negative group and then narrows in on the correct answer.
 For example, in our toy problem of classifying news stories, the best question we can ask is one that creates 2 groups, one that is mostly news stories and on that is mostly non-news stories.